Enterprise Application Integration

 - Staff augmentation: Integration engineers embedded in your team from $4,500/month per engineer.

-- Dedicated integration team: From $13,500/month — the usual model for enterprises with a continuously evolving application estate.
+- Dedicated integration team: From $13,500/month, the usual model for enterprises with a continuously evolving application estate.

-Why StepTo for Enterprise Integration
+Why Choose StepTo for Enterprise Integration?

 - Vendor-neutral: We are not resellers of any iPaaS or ERP, so recommendations are driven by your estate and budget, not licensing commissions.

-- Production discipline: Every integration ships with monitoring, alerting, retry logic, and runbooks — the parts that separate a demo from a system finance can rely on.
+- Production discipline: Every integration ships with monitoring, alerting, retry logic, and runbooks, the parts that separate a demo from a system finance can rely on.

-- CET timezone: Real-time collaboration with European IT departments and 6+ hours of daily overlap with US East Coast teams.
+- CET timezone: Real-time collaboration with European IT departments and 3-4 hours of daily overlap with US East Coast teams.

-- Cost structure: Senior integration engineers at $35–75/hr versus $100–200/hr at Western integration consultancies.
+- Cost structure: Senior integration engineers at a blended $35–75/hr versus $100–200/hr at Western integration consultancies.

 - Systems audit (1–2 weeks): Inventory of applications, data owners, APIs available, volumes, and current manual workarounds.